Desroches Island, Seychelles

 Spectacular island surroundings

 Four Seasons Desroches Island, Seychelles, offers the perfect combination of luxurious accommodation, stunning surroundings and counts fishing amongst its activities.
-Experience fly fishing for giant trevally, bluefin trevally, bonefish, sailfish, yellowfin tuna and more.
+Guests can experience fly fishing for giant trevally, bluefin trevally, bonefish, sailfish, yellowfin tuna and more.

 Excellent offshore angling in the Seychelles

-Desroches’ offshore structure features an ideal 38 km ring of sunken coral atoll, all surrounded by a sheer drop-off, teeming with both pelagic and reef fish.
+Desroches’ offshore structure features a 38km ring of sunken coral atoll, all surrounded by a sheer drop-off, teeming with both pelagic and reef fish.

 Luxury island style with modern comforts

 The resort facilities are completed with a large beachside pool, two restaurants, a deli and a bar.
-There is an organic spa with 5 treatment suites including one for couples and a yoga pavilion.
+There is an organic spa with five treatment suites, including one for couples, and a yoga pavilion.
 During a stay on the island, guests can swim, snorkel, deep sea and fly fish, relax on a sunset cruise and scuba divers can explore the exciting fringing coral reef and wall known as the ‘Desroches drop’.
 Tennis, kayaks, sailing and windsurfing are also available.
 Like all of the outer atolls, you make your way around the island by bicycle.

 Desroches Island, only 35 minutes by plane from Mahe